christiangryt/python_rel/flow/flow-plan.md

 I therefore want to simply try my hand at making a backtracking algorithm using node objects with defined neighbors and working from there.

+### Conflict based solver

+Find shortest path per agent.
+If there are conflicts, expand into new node and solve conflict.

+Shortest Path is rarely the best path in Flow.
+It seems i need better Heuristics

 ### Convert to Maximum Flow problem

 Given n flow threads (green, blue, red, etc) pick a node as a starting node.